Potato curry also known as aloo curry in a white bowl

 1. Rinse 1 ½ cups basmati rice and soak in hot water for 20 to 30 mins.
 Meanwhile prepare the veggies.

 2. Press saute button and pour 2 tbsps oil in the inner pot of the Instant pot.
-When the oil turns hot, add mustard, cumin and curry leaves (or 1 bay leaf).
+Add ¼ teaspoon mustard, ½ teaspoon cumin seeds and 1 sprig curry leaves (or 1 bay leaf).

 whole spices added to instant pot

-3. Next add onions and green chilli.
+3. Next add 1½ cup onions and 1 chopped green chilli.
 Saute until the onions turn transparent or pink.
-Then add ginger and garlic and saute for 30 seconds.
+Then add half tbsp each ginger and garlic chopped.
+Saute for 30 seconds.

 sautéed onion, ginger garlic in IP to make potato curry

-4. Next add tomatoes (or puree).
-Sprinkle salt and saute until tomatoes turn soft and mushy.
+4. Next add 1 cup tomatoes (or puree).
+Sprinkle ¾ teaspoon salt and saute until tomatoes turn soft and mushy.

 add tomatoes and salt to Instant pot to make aloo curry